rohan-v8rma/SequelStore/tables.md

   - Check whether a date falls on  SUNDAY
   - Convert a temperature in scale Fahrenheit to Celsius and vice versa
 - PART-B (Repeat the above with the help of procedures and functions in PL/SQL)

+## Inlab 10

+1. Create a Table Employee with necessary Schema

+a.
+Write 3 Triggers one for firing during insertion, one for deletion and one for updation.
+The Trigger should display the Day of the Insertion/deletion/updation.

+b.
+Create a trigger that will file when an updation of column 'Salary' happens, the difference between new and old value should not be 25000.

 # Lab Cycle Sheet